Page: (fri)FRI architecture, Next:

 any of the compound sub-rules described below.

-1[ optional executes the enclosed subrule (up to a matching
+1[ optional executes the enclosed subrule (up to a matching ]) 0 or 1

 times, reporting success to the containing rule.

-[ repeat repeats the enclosed subrule (up to a matching
+[ repeat repeats the enclosed subrule (up to a matching ]) 0 or more

 times until it fails, reporting success to the containing rule

-r[ recur repeats the enclosed subrule (up to a matching
+r[ recur repeats the enclosed subrule (up to a matching ]) 0 or more

 times until it fails, reporting success to the containing rule

-subrule (up to a closing
+enclosed subrule (up to a closing ]) matches, discarding its

-subrule (up to a closing
+enclosed subrule (up to a closing ]) matches, appending its

-output stream.
+output to the output stream.

-# number when used in input mode, recalls a string from the output stack
+recalls a string from the output stack (by the same numbering

-(by the same numbering scheme as in output mode), and executes
+scheme as in output mode), and executes it as a string of

-it as a string of bytecodes, as if they appeared at the current
+bytecodes, as if they were inserted in the current rule at

-position in the current rule.
+the current position.

-cut cut like the Prolog ``cut'', asserts that failure beyond its
+cut cut like the Prolog cut, asserts that failure beyond its

 position is not intended to occur.
 If the present rule fails